anikolica/PTC-firmware/README.md

 ### Starting PTC in a WEIC
 1. Ensure lower nibble of SW is set to preferred backplane address (defauls is 0xF; all pulled up), and all default jumpers are installed on PTC.
 Connect microUSB to the front panel to a terminal emulator.
 Connect 1000Base-BX from SFP2 to a Bristol timing master.
 Connect a 1000Base-LX SFP from SFP0 to a fiber to topical converter (like 10GTek A7S2-33-1GX1GT-SFP/GT3) and then to the PC.
 3. After applying 48V, it will take a few seconds for the FPGA to power.
 You’ll see 3 green LEDs on the front go on: 12V_LOCAL, SOC_PG, and FPGA_DONE.
 You may see a red OVER_TEMP LED go on at powerup, but it will turn off after the FPGA powers on.
 You’ll also see a blinking amber LED on the Enclustra FPGA mezzanine after a few seconds.
 4. Connect to the front panel UART at 115,200 baud, 8-bit data, 1 stop bit, no parity or flow control.
-You may need to install the MaxLinear XR21V1410 drivers: https://www.maxlinear.com/product/interface/uarts/usb-uarts/xr21v1410
+You may need to install the [MaxLinear XR21V1410 drivers]( https://www.maxlinear.com/product/interface/uarts/usb-uarts/xr21v1410).
 5. Run the following scripts:
 `python3 power_on_wib [wib] [on|off]`
 Where `[wib]` is the slot 0 through 5 that your WIB(s) are plugged into.